morsisko/NosCrypto/README.md

 Unit tests are available under `noscrypto/tests`

 # Usage
 All the functions accept `bytes` as input and return `bytes` as output.
 Keep in mind that each function should accept and output only single packet.
-It is extremally important when you are for example decrypting world packets as client, because sometime the server sends multiple packets in one call (they are splited by 0xFF, and you should decrypt the packets chunk by chunk)
+It is extremely important when you are, for example decrypting world packets as a client, because sometime the server sends multiple packets in one call (they are splited by 0xFF, and you should decrypt the packets chunk by chunk)

 ## Client
 Functions can be imported like